 Photomyne Review (2026) — Is It Still Worth the Price?

 This is an updated, honest review based on testing Photomyne in early 2026.
-We'll cover what it does well, where it still falls short, and whether the price is justified.
+We'll cover what it does well, where it still falls short, and when it makes sense to scan with Photomyne and restore the keepers with PhotoScanRestore.

 Methodology

 Last tested: February 19, 2026.
-We evaluated Photomyne on real family-photo workflows with a focus on scan speed, restoration quality on faded/scratched prints, pricing clarity, and practical value for small vs large archives.
+Content and conversion path refreshed: May 8, 2026.
+We evaluated Photomyne on real family-photo workflows with a focus on scan speed, restoration quality on faded or scratched prints, pricing clarity, and practical value for family archive projects.

 What Photomyne Does Well